MicrosoftDocs/dynamics-365-project-operations/articles/actuals/connectingactuals.md

 | New Unbilled Sales Actual GUID | Replacing                     | msdyn_actual | Billed Sales GUID           | Original             | msdyn_actual     |                    |

-The following illustration shows the links that are created between differnt types of actuals at various events using the example of time entries in Project Operations.
+The following illustration shows the links that are created between different types of actuals at various events using the example of time entries in Project Operations.

 > ![How actuals of different types are linked to each other in Project Operations.](media/TransactionConnections.png)